jagac/gain-imputer/README.md

 $ pip install gain-imputer
 ```
 ## Minimal Example
 Gain requires indices of categorical columns to be provided as a list in order to round them properly.
+Checkout for more demos: https://github.com/Jagac/gain-imputer/tree/main/docs

 ```python
 from gain_imputer import GainImputer